 Number Action Partners Timeframe PM1 Integrate civic, public spaces and play areas as core elements of new facility development.
-Ongoing Developers PM2 Ensure accessibility by public transport, cycling and walking to existing and DLRCC Ongoing new facilities and secure permeability within neighbourhoods when lands are being developed.
+DLRCC Ongoing Developers PM2 Ensure accessibility by public transport, cycling and walking to existing and Ongoing new facilities and secure permeability within neighbourhoods when lands are being developed.
 Developers State agencies PM3 Maximise the potential for civic, cultural and community infrastructure to DLRCC Ongoing revitalize and reinforce the sense of place of the areas in which they are located.
-Developers State agencies PM4 Promote diversity of uses and clustering of facilities to engender a sense of community identity and place.
-Ongoing community lacritity and place.
+Developers State agencies PM4 Promote diversity of uses and clustering of facilities to engender a sense of DLRCC Ongoing community identity and place.
 Developers State agencies PM5 Ensure that, in the location, planning and design of facilities, safety, security DLRCC Ongoing and passive surveillance are key considerations that are taken into account.
-Developers State agencies PM6 Use land-mark buildings and building forms to create a heart and focus for DLRCC Ongoing local communities.
-Developers 3 3 State agencies
+Developers State agencies PM6 Use land-mark buildings and building forms to create a heart and focus for local communities. u Ongoing Developers State agencies